cggh/panoptes/documentation/importdata/importsettings/datatable_properties.rst

     reverseName
       *Text (required).*  Default:has.
 Display name of the relation from parent to child.

-canUpdate
-  *Boolean.*  Default:False.
-If set to true, this property can be modified by the user. (*NOTE: under construction*).

 showInTable
   *Boolean.*  Default:True.
 If set to false this property will not be available to be shown in tables in the application.

 showInBrowser
-  *Boolean.*  Default:False.
+  *Boolean.*  Default:True.
 If set, this property will automatically appear as a track in the genome browser (only applies if *IsPositionOnGenome* is specified in database settings).

 tableDefaultVisible